cbaziotis/cbaziotis.github.io/_pages/about.md

 I previously interned as a Research Scientist at [Meta AI (FAIR)](https://ai.facebook.com/) in Menlo Park and as an Applied Scientist at [Amazon AI](https://www.amazon.science/) in Palo Alto.

-In my research, I aim to enable machine learning models to learn with little supervision, by exploiting prior knowledge from unlabeled data.
+In my research, I aim to enable machine learning models to learn with limited supervision, by exploiting prior knowledge from unlabeled data.
 I am particularly interested in text generation, such as summarization or machine translation, and multilingual natural language processing tasks.